jinseluobo/gitskills/README.md

 test3
 test4
 test5r
-Creatng a new branch is quick AND simple.
+dCreatng a new branch is quick AND simple.